aoterodelaroza/critic2/README.md

 * Bisection (over integration rays)
 * Generation of 3D grids in CUBE, WRITE,... (over planes)
 * Qtree (over tetrahedra)
+* Atomic basin integtration with grids (YT and BADER)

 Note that the compilation flags for compilers different from ifort and gfortran regarding parallelization may not be correct.

+In the case of ifort (and maybe other compilers), it may be necessary in some cases to increase the stack size using, for instance:

+export OMP_STACKSIZE=128MB

+This is applies in particular to integrations using YT.

 The environment variable CRITIC_HOME is necessary if critic2 was not installed with 'make install'.
 It must point to the root directory of